NorESMhub/NorESM/doc/configurations/ensemble_runs.rst

 ::

-The above script puts the namelists in a folder called namelists_perturberd, located in your current working directory.
+The above script puts the namelists in a folder called ``namelists_perturberd``, located in your current working directory.
 Remember that the namelists must be moved to the case folder when you are happy with them.

 Starting an ensemble run from a deterministic run: